Rahimi-star/ESR/README.md

 # Early-sepsis-recognition

-this Code is based on files provided by this article:
+This Code is based on files provided by this article:

 Machine learning models for early sepsis recognition in the neonatal intensive care unit using readily available electronic health record data
 By Aaron J. Masino et. al